luketurner/perspective-toy/README.md

 Of course, if you really want to render a cube, you should use a 3D rendering API.
 This is purely a for-fun experiment to build intuition around perspective drawing.
 ## Usage

 This is a purely static site (HTML + CSS + JS) with no build step.
-Just clone the repository and serve the `public` folder with your HTTP server of choice.
+Just clone the repository and serve the `docs` folder with your HTTP server of choice.
+(Note, the folder is called "Docs" for compatibility with Github Pages hosting.
+It's not actually docs.)